Employment Rights Act 1996: Part XII, Employer insolvency

 This right, under section 182, to compensation for lost earnings is for when the employer goes broke.
 It applies in the unlucky cases where an employer has gone bankrupt or insolvent and there is no money left to pay the staff, who have outstanding pay cheques.
 The Secretary of State, on behalf of the government, guarantees pay up to a certain maximum, to replace what was lost.

+Part XIII, Miscellaneous

+Repealed enactments

+Section 242 of the act repealed 60 enactments and revoked 7 instruments, listed in parts I and II of schedule 3 to the act, respectively.